buildpacks/rfcs/text/0000-rfc-process.md

 Ideally the voting should be a formality and not a moment to discover new disagreement, consensus already haven been driven by the steward.

 When the steward deems the RFC ready and likely to be accepted they should formally call for votes and set an end date for voting.
-This process does not prescribe a length for the voting window, but stewards should make a good faith effort to ensure that all interested parties, and in particular those with binding votes, have adequate opportunity to review the finalized RFC and cast votes.
+Stewards should make a good faith effort to ensure that all interested parties, and in particular those with binding votes, have adequate opportunity to review the finalized RFC and cast votes.
+A minimum time period of a week (unless all of the binding votes are cast) is a good guideline.

 The RFC may not be edited during the voting window.